Fantasy Premier League: What's the best way to spend your FPL money? Here's the guide on whether to buy big strikers, midfielders or defenders

 Strong at the back (Image credit: Fantasy Premier League)

 Remember, you get more points for assists and goals from defenders.
-If you're feeling like parking the bus, this might be the philosophy for you.
+If you're feeling like stopping the goals at the back, this might be the philosophy to go for.

 The ever-presents in the Premier League tend to be defenders and goalkeepers.
-With that in mind, you can do a lot worse than picking the ones you think will perform, giving yourself a back-five formation and then choosing smaller talents up the pitch.
+With that in mind, you can do a lot worse than picking the ones you think will perform, giving yourself a back-five formation and then choosing those lesser talents up the pitch.

-While this is a good philosophy for relying on those appearance and clean sheet points, the bigger values might be harder to come by.
-Those weeks that someone captains Salah and he gets a hat-trick?
+While this is a good philosophy for relying on those appearances and clean sheet points, the bigger values might prove harder to come by.
+Those weeks that someone captains Cole Palmer and he gets a hat-trick?
 You're unlikely to have those.
-How strong is your nerve?
+How strong is your nerve overall?

 4. Team Chemistry